a2d24/cerealbox/README.md

 # CerealBox for Python

-CerealBox is a Zero Dependency generic Serializer / Deserializer for python dictionaries.
+CerealBox is a blazingly fast Zero Dependency generic Serializer / Deserializer for python dictionaries.
 It has an extendable architecture that allows custom serializers to be built through config.
 The module also includes built in implementations of serializing common data types to a JSON compatible dictionary or DynamoDB JSON.

 ## Getting started